Our rating(3.6/5)

 Pricing and payments

-Tyro does not require any commitment and mainly just charges a monthly rental cost and transaction fees.
+Tyro does not require any commitment and mainly just charges for the EFTPOS machine and transactions.
 It is free to set up an account, and the contract can be cancelled any time without a termination fee.
 Just note that a cancellation has to be submitted within the timeframe stated in your contract to avoid getting charged for the following month.

 Tyro fees